luontola/cygwin-deployer/README.md

 Cygwin Deployer
 ===============

 Automatically installs [Cygwin](http://www.cygwin.com/) using the latest installer into the directories `/config/paths.rb` with the packages `/config/packages.txt` and customizations `/templates/*`.
 Overwrites any files in `~/` with Cygwin's latest skeleton `/etc/skel` (after applying any customizations `/templates/home/*`).
 Adds "Open Bash Here" to the context menu of all files and directories in Explorer.
+Executes custom shell scripts `/config/[0-9]*.sh` to install programs that are not available in Cygwin.
 Provides a batch script for easily running [rebaseall](http://cygwin.wikia.com/wiki/Rebaseall).

 Usage